A history of Autism diagnostic criteria

 • Restricted repetitive patterns of behavior, interests, and activities.

-Some of these conditions had in the past been known by other names, which the DSM-5 also clarified now exist as ASD.
+Some of these conditions had in the past been known by other names, which the DSM-5 now considers ASD.
 These included early infantile Autism, childhood Autism, Kanner’s Autism, high-functioning Autism, and atypical Autism.

-The change in classification and criteria meant that some people no longer met the threshold for a diagnosis of what was previously considered a pervasive developmental disorder.
-For this subset of patients, a new condition was classified known as social communication disorder (SCD).
+The change in criteria meant that some people no longer met the threshold for diagnosing what was previously considered a pervasive developmental disorder.
+For this subset of individuals, a new condition was classified as social communication disorder (SCD).

 Why did the DSM-5 make this change?

-The reclassification was performed due to the large amount of crossover between these conditions, which may have affected some people’s ability to receive an accurate diagnosis.
-This was bolstered by new research that provided updated information about the symptoms and presentations of these previously-identified conditions.
+The reclassification was performed due to the large crossover between these conditions, which may have affected some people’s ability to receive an accurate diagnosis.
+New research that provided updated information about the symptoms and presentations of these previously identified conditions bolstered this.

 Summary